jh1993/UnderusedOptions/README.txt

 Arcane Shield:
 - SH limit increased to 2.

+Crystal Power:
+- Now instead inflicts an ice resonance debuff equal to the duration of the freeze inflicted, which persists after unfreezing.
+Damage buff is based on the number of units with glassify and ice resonance.
+If freeze duration is refreshed or extended, ice resonance duration will be adjusted to match if shorter.
+If ice resonance is removed prematurely and the enemy is still frozen, it will automatically reapply itself.

 Faestone:
 - Now counts as a unique minion for the purpose of Conjure Memories.
 - Using a mana potion now resurrects the faestone if it's dead.